gasstin/DevOps-projects/Terraform_learning/Terraform_Dev_Environment/Readme.md

 3. **Plan the Infrastructure**: Run the following command to see what Terraform plans to do before actually creating any resources: `terraform plan`

-4. ´**Apply the Changes**: If the plan looks good, apply the changes to create the development environment: `terraform apply`
+4. **Apply the Changes**: If the plan looks good, apply the changes to create the development environment: `terraform apply`

-5. **Destroy the Environment (When No Longer Needed)**: When you're done with the development environment, make sure to clean up by destroying the resources: `terraform apply`
+5. **Destroy the Environment (When No Longer Needed)**: When you're done with the development environment, make sure to clean up by destroying the resources: `terraform destroy`

 Please note that Terraform will prompt for confirmation before executing destructive actions, such as applying or destroying the infrastructure.